tsunamiyama/BombDefusalGame/README.md

 # Bomb Defusal Game
-Code for a bomb defusal game based off of Keep Talking and Nobody Explodes video game.
-The code for each game is stored as separate Atmel Studio project files.
-However, full game file is a combined C file.
-There is also a timer C file.
-Each main file was installed on a separate ATMEL 1284 microchip.
-Below is a link to a youtube video going into detail about the project.
-Included is a PDF file going into more depth on the technical level of the project as well as the game manual.
+This repository contains the files for a bomb defusal game I created based on the video game "Keep Talking and Nobody Explodes".
+Each puzzle is stored as an Atmel Studio 7.0 project file, however, they are combined as the PuzzlesMain.c C file which was installed on an ATMEL 1284 microchip.
+The Timer.c file manages the game clock and sound effects and was installed on another separate ATMEL 1284 microchip.
+Also included is a written report going into detail about the project as well as the game manual.
+Below is a link to a video demonstration of the project as a whole.

 ## Explanation Video
 https://www.youtube.com/watch?v=d-BQtmofsFo